 Now to the main building!
 The main building of the museum is five stories tall and needless to say, we ended up spending quite a bit more time there than we originally anticipated.
 Honestly, we could have spent even more time examining the exhibits better if not for us getting so tired and hungry and my toe hurting.

 In addition to their familial roles, we learned about women’s role in work and war.
-We had learned some about the significant role of Vietnamese women in war efforts from our visits to the Cu Chi Tunnels, the War Remnants Museum (still need to write about this one) and the Hanoi Hilton/Hoa Lo Prison but learned a little more here as well.
+We had learned some about the significant role of Vietnamese women in war efforts from our visits to the Cu Chi Tunnels, the War Remnants Museum, and the Hanoi Hilton / Hoa Lo Prison but learned a little more here as well.

-The top floor was closed when we visited and I’m not sure what was inside (if anything), but other exhibits we saw were on topics such as music and religion.
+The top floor was closed when we visited and I’m not sure what was inside.
+But other exhibits we saw were on topics such as music and religion.

 There were a few areas throughout which also contained films/videos to watch (worth watching).

 In the gift shop we bought one of our first souvenirs while traveling (a cat picture)!
 They also have old propaganda posters and things of that nature if you’re interested.
-We didn’t try out the cafe because I didn’t see any vegetarian food but as we were starving from staying much longer than we anticipated, we did look for a place to eat after we were done and what do you know, we found a Loving hut (a vegan restaurant with locations worldwide) right across the street from the museum.
-Surprisingly, it was a new and an interesting experience which should be its own post, though (or at least combined with the other Loving Hut we visited in Hanoi).
+We didn’t try out the cafe because I didn’t see any vegetarian food.